mcaliman/mcaliman.github.io/_posts/en/computer-science/artificial-intelligence/2023-05-15-explore-world-artificial-intelligence.md

 updated: true
 ---

-> “If you think your users are idiots, only idiots will use it.”
+> If you think your users are idiots, only idiots will use it.
 >
 > – Linus Torvalds